ARKit: Augmented Reality for More Than Gaming

 Is your mind blown yet?
 Hold on, there’s more.
 A developer used ARKit to create a portal between virtual and real worlds.
 In the video, the developer walks through the virtual door, around a virtual world, and looks back out at the real world.

 One last example.
 Check out this video.
 It’s just two guys playing basketball, right?
 Look closer.
-The players have been inserted into the scene.
+The players have been inserted into the scene digitally.

 Remember that we’re in the earliest stages of ARKit testing and development.
 Developers are just getting started.

 Maybe you’re impressed, but you may also be thinking, “That’s neat, but what use is it?”
-While many of the initial applications may be for gaming, there will be plenty of useful applications.
+While many of the initial applications will be for gaming, I anticipate that we’ll see plenty of useful applications.

 ARKit in the Real World -- After Apple releases iOS 11, tape measure apps will be the new flashlight apps — expect a bunch of them.
 There are already several working concepts, but this video shows the most impressive I’ve seen yet.

-But this concept can be taken further.
+But the concept of using AR to measure the real world can be taken further.
 Here’s a video of an app that can measure the square footage of an entire room.

-Speaking of rooms, as someone who has spent all summer moving furniture around, I’m excited by this video of a concept app by game developer Asher Volmer, which lets you use AR to place furniture in a room.
+Speaking of rooms, as someone who has spent all summer moving furniture around, I’m excited by this video of a concept app by developer Asher Volmer, which lets you use AR to place furniture in a room.

 Playing with ARKit -- If you’re an Apple developer, you can experiment with Apple’s ARKit demo app, which lets you place a few simple objects in AR.
 You’ll have to use Xcode to compile the project and install the app, but it’s not too onerous if you know what you’re doing.
-I’m no programmer and I was able to get it working.
+I’m no programmer, and I was able to get it working.

 If you don’t want to fuss with the ARKit demo app, I’ll give you a taste.
 It works a lot like the Camera app.
 The app scans for surfaces onto which it can place objects, and when it recognizes one, it puts a yellow square on it.
 The center button lets you choose an object to place: a candle, cup, vase, lamp, or chair.
-Once you’ve placed an object, it acts like a 3D object in real space.
+Once you’ve positioned an object like the candle in the screenshot below, it looks and acts like a 3D object in real space.

-The chair makes for an even better demonstration.
+The virtual chair makes for a better demonstration.
 I can walk around it just as though it were a real chair.

+I can even put my foot under it, and it was an odd feeling to see my foot disappearing under something that I knew wasn’t really there.

-ARKit apps will have a lot of potential uses around the house.
+ARKit apps have many potential uses around the house.
 Instead of moving all your furniture around to figure out where it fits best, you could use ARKit to place objects around the room, saving yourself a lot of work and back pain.
+Or, an ARKit app might help you visualize what paint colors or carpeting will look like in your house as the lighting changes throughout the day.

 Likewise, ARKit will appear in all sorts of shopping apps.
 Imagine being able to use AR to place a sofa in your living room before ordering it.
 One app shows what this could be like, using a pillow as an example.

-Alper Guler shows how ARKit could assist in helping us decide what dish to order at a restaurant.
-Ever glanced over at other diners to see what their dishes looked like before ordering?
-What if you could see every dish from the menu right in front of you at the table?
+Alper Guler shows how ARKit could assist in helping us decide what to order at a restaurant.
+Ever glanced over at other diners to see what their dishes looked like before making your choice?
+What if you could see every item on the menu right in front of you at the table?
 Here’s a video showing that.

 ARKit will also prove useful when traveling in an unfamiliar city.
-This demo video shows how an app can pair ARKit with CoreLocation to give you AR views of waypoints, as well as AR direction lines you can follow as you walk down the street.
+This demo video shows how an app can pair ARKit with CoreLocation to identify points of interest on a skyline, as well as AR direction lines you can follow as you walk down the street.

 The more I use ARKit, the more I believe that Apple has to be thinking about taking it into products that go beyond the iPhone and iPad.
-Walking down the street holding an iPhone in front of your face to see how your real world has been augmented will be awkward (as we know from Pokemon Go players).
+Walking down the street holding an iPhone in front of your face to see how your real world has been augmented will be awkward (as we know from Pokémon Go players).
 It’s begging to be integrated into a pair of glasses.

 We’ve had a taste of that, with Google Glass.
-While the initial technology was promising, it suffered from bugs and somewhat overblown privacy concerns (it’s not like people weren’t constantly taking pictures and recording video with their phones).
-However, Glass’s second life in the industrial world (see “Google Glass Returns… In Factories and Warehouses,” 19 July 2017) may indicate that the initial release of Glass simply lacked the killer app.
+While the initial technology was promising, it suffered from bugs and somewhat overblown privacy concerns (it’s not like people weren’t always taking pictures and recording video with their phones).
+However, Glass’s second life in the industrial world (see “Google Glass Returns… In Factories and Warehouses,” 19 July 2017) may indicate that the initial release of Glass simply lacked a killer app.
 With the kinds of augmentation possible with ARKit backing it up, Apple may be able to create electronic eyewear that would be both functionally compelling and socially acceptable.